Mind & Life Europe hosts interactive webinars on a monthly base for members of the MLE Friends community.

 - Date and time: Saturday, June 20, 2020 at 17:00 CEST.

-- Dr. Elena Antonova, MLE Association Member, will talk about her research on the neuroscience of mindfulness.
+- Dr. Elena Antonova, MLE Association Member, talked about her research on the neuroscience of mindfulness.

 - Topic of the webinar: The Mindful Brain.
 In this talk, I will note the differences in the use of the term 'mindfulness' within Buddhism and in secular context, and then provide an overview of the main principles of how the brain's dynamics change when we related to our experiences in a mindful way that we have learned from the fMRI research.